assimp/assimp-docs/source/usage/use_the_lib.rst

 * **BatchLoader** (*BaseImporter.h*) - manage imports from external files.
 Useful for file formats which spread their data across multiple files.
 * **SceneCombiner** (*SceneCombiner.h*) - exhaustive toolset to merge multiple scenes.
-Useful for file formats which spread their data across multiple files. </li>
+Useful for file formats which spread their data across multiple files.

 .. _ai_mat:

 Filling materials
 -----------------

-The required definitions zo set/remove/query keys in #aiMaterial structures are declared in <i>MaterialSystem.h</i>, in a
+The required definitions zo set/remove/query keys in #aiMaterial structures are declared in *MaterialSystem.h*, in a
 #aiMaterial derivate called #aiMaterial.
 The header is included by AssimpPCH.h, so you don't need to bother.

 ::